deepforest package#

 predict_dataloader(ds)[source]#

-Create a pytorch dataloader for prediction Returns:
+Create a PyTorch dataloader for prediction.

 predict_file(csv_file, root_dir, savedir=None, color=None, thickness=1)[source]#

-Csv file format is .csv file with the columns “image_path”, “xmin”,”ymin”,”xmax”,”ymax” for the image name and bounding box position.
+Create a dataset and predict entire annotation file Csv file format is .csv file with the columns “image_path”, “xmin”,”ymin”,”xmax”,”ymax” for the image name and bounding box position.
 Image_path is the relative filename, not absolute path, which is in the root_dir directory.
 One bounding box per line.

 • csv_file – path to csv file